kisom/kyleisom.net-archive/source/_posts/2012-01-23-basic-set-theory.markdown

 but the result of a difference is dependent on the order of the sets.
 I'll illustrate this with some code examples:

+In Python:
-{% codeblock Python illustration lang:python %}
+{% codeblock lang:python %}
 only_mobi = set.difference(mobi, epub)
 print 'books only in mobi format:' for book in only_mobi: